 This refers to marketing specifically to users who have already visited your site, working to capture those who bounced off without converting and encouraging repeat customers.

 Use location targeting

-If your product or industry is typically limited to a certain geographical location, or you only want to sell to a specific area, then you can select exactly where your ad campaign will be focused in.
-This can save you money on marketing to customers you can’t sell to.
+Suppose your product or industry is typically limited to a specific geographical location, or you only want to sell to a particular area.
+In that case, you can select exactly where your ad campaign will focus.
+This can save money on marketing to customers you can’t sell to.

 Blend your ads in with organic content

-This is especially important for paid social ads, because users will be turned off if your ad is extremely blatant and annoying on their social media feed.
+This is especially important for paid social ads because users will be turned off if your ad is highly blatant and annoying on their social media feed.
 By making your ads look just like your organic posts, users will be more inclined to engage with them.